1yishak3/dahlaq/README.md

 (Note that README isn't elaborate because of my lack of experience in writing readmes.
 Will be updated soon)

-"Built solely to help mend back to gether a divided nation."
+"Built solely to help mend back together a divided nation."

 First ever social platform by and for Ethiopians.
 Built using the Ionic Framework version 3 and and Google's Angular version 4.